kubecost/docs/custom-prom.md

     --set global.prometheus.enabled=false
   ```

+  > **Note** The fqdn can be a full path: https://prometheus-prod-us-central-x.grafana.net/api/prom/

 1. Have your Prometheus scrape the cost-model `/metrics` endpoint.
 These metrics are needed for reporting accurate pricing data.
 Here is an example scrape config:

 ```yaml